JohnnYDeveloperAHK/T.A.G-ToolAssistedGameplay/README.md

  ## Prerequisites
  Before using this project, make sure you have AutoHotKey V1 installed on your system.
 You can download it from the official website: https://www.autohotkey.com

+ ## New Instructions on How to Use
+ 1. Begin by following the first three steps outlined below:

+ 2. For detailed and easier instructions on how to execute the T.A.G-ToolAssistedGameplay project, please refer to the `How_To_Execute.md` file.
+This comprehensive guide will walk you through every aspect of the process with ease and clarity. 😊

  ## How to Use

  1. Download and install AutoHotKey V1 from the official website: https://www.autohotkey.com

  2. Clone or download this repository to your computer. `Press on the Releases Tab on the Center Right Portion of your screen and download the repository`